-The position will also provide intake and/or ongoing casework services for a variety of program areas such as child abuse and neglect cases and youth in conflict cases, as directed by the Department of Human Services.
-They will also provide emergency on-call availability and response, arrangement for and monitoring of core services, transportation for clients and family to promote successful completion of treatment plans, and information and referral services.
+Position provides intake and/or ongoing casework services for a variety of program areas such as child abuse and neglect cases focusing on youth in conflict cases.
+May also provide for the provision of ancillary services such as recruitment and supervision of foster care homes, placement of clients into foster and day care homes and institutions, emergency on-call availability and response, arrangement for and monitoring of core services, transportation for clients and family to promote successful completion of treatment plans, and information and referral services.